S1R4TH/Grok-Log-Extraction-Tool-Browser/docs/README.md

 # Grok Log Extraction Tool (Browser Edition)

-Extract conversations from an xAI Grok export ZIP and convert them into readable HTML, JSON, and TXT files.
+Extract conversations from an SpaceXAI Grok export ZIP and convert them into readable HTML, JSON, and TXT files.

 The ZIP does not need to be unzipped.
 All parsing, attachment extraction, and output generation run locally in your browser.